top of page

 After that, we built some words — always say the sounds as you build words.
 Building words is a great time to discuss words, sounds and meaning.
 We always add words to sentences as we pack away the tiles.
 We always add words to our sort it sheets.

-A quick dictation of words after building is a good time to consolidate learning as I say the words and my student segments to spell.
+After building, a quick dictation of words is a good time to consolidate learning as I say the words and my student segments to spell.
 The book also has the words quiche and BBQ, which are great exceptions to discuss.

 Clancy the Quokka is a fun book that my students love to have in their home practice packs.